NguyenAndrew/mof-java/README.md

-# Mock Coach
+# Mock Orchestration Framework (Mof) (Java)

 ![GitHub](https://img.shields.io/github/license/NguyenAndrew/Mock-Coach)
 [![Maven metadata URL](https://img.shields.io/maven-metadata/v?metadataUrl=https%3A%2F%2Frepo1.maven.org%2Fmaven2%2Fcom%2Fandyln%2Fmock-coach%2Fmaven-metadata.xml)](https://search.maven.org/artifact/com.andyln/mock-coach)
 [![javadoc](https://javadoc.io/badge2/com.andyln/mock-coach/javadoc.svg)](https://javadoc.io/doc/com.andyln/mock-coach)

-The Java library implementing the Mock Coach design pattern.
+The Java library implementing the Mock Orchestration Framework (Mof).
 Used in tests to reduce complex logic and boilerplate code in overall codebase.

 (Install Instructions, Usage, and FAQ below)

 **Can reduce hours and days of writing unit tests into minutes!**

-Mock Coach orchestrates all the mocks used within a method, allowing you to only write setup and verification code relevant for each unit test.
+Mof orchestrates all the mocks used within a method, allowing you to only write setup and verification code relevant for each unit test.

-* Q: Why mock orchestration?
+* Q: Why Mof?
 A: Without it, each unit test needs to maintain the state and verification of its own mocks, and may become brittle when there are multiple units tests for a method.
 In other words, **mock orchestration helps prevent initial and ongoing tech debt within unit tests**.

 This library provides two libraries to use:

-1. Mock Coach (Default), library used to quickly write tests, and reduce complexities in business logic.
+1. Mof (Default), library used to quickly write tests, and reduce complexities in business logic.
 Takes a "test improves business logic, and business logic improves test" approach.
-2. Mock Coach Legacy (Backup), library used to write tests quickly (slightly slower and less automated than default approach), where code can't be refactored or is too costly to refactor.
+2. Nof (Backup), library used to write tests quickly (slightly slower and less automated than default approach), where code can't be refactored or is too costly to refactor.

-**Both versions of Mock Coach are compatible with both TDD and non-TDD approaches**.
+**Both Mof and Nof are compatible with both TDD and non-TDD approaches**.
 This library helps augment the testing process, while letting the user choose "when" and "how often" to test.

-* Mock Coach (Default) provides cleaner unit tests, and takes a hands-on approach to cleaner business logic.
+* Mof (Default) provides cleaner unit tests, and takes a hands-on approach to cleaner business logic.
-* Mock Coach (Legacy) provides cleaner unit tests, and a hands-off approach on the business logic.
+* Nof (Backup) provides cleaner unit tests, and a hands-off approach on the business logic.

-## Service Dipath Chain and Service Cyclic Graph
+## Simple Curves and Non-Simple Curves

-For testing methods and creating new business logic, Mock Coach (Default) helps encourage writing business logic as Service Dipath Chains, over Service Cyclic Graphs (SCG).
+For testing methods and creating new business logic, Mof helps encourage writing business logic using the Simple Programming Paradigm: Using Simple Curves over Non-Simple Curves

 * For these design patterns, "Service" refers to any object that is @Autorwired, injected, or constructor injected into the object-under-test.

-Examples of Service Dipath Chains:
+Examples of Simple Curves:

 A -> B -> C

 A -> B -> C -> D -> E

-A -> B -> C -> A
+A -> B -> C -> A (Note: A Simple Curve that starts and ends with the same service is also called a Simple Closed Curve)

-Example of Service Cyclic Graphs:
+Example of Non-Simple Curves:

 A -> B -> C -> B -> D -> E